 10. Give Yoga a Shot

 There are so many benefits to yoga.
-Improved breathing, flexibility and energy are just a few of them.
+Improved breathing, flexibility and energy are just a few of these benefits.

-A 10 minute morning or evening can provide cardio and circulatory health, a balanced metabolism and muscle strength and are a few of the other benefits you can experience as a result of having a yoga routine.
+A 10 minute morning or evening yoga workout routine can improve cardio and circulatory health, balance metabolism and increase muscle strength.
+And these are just a few of the benefits you can experience as a result of having a weekly yoga routine.

 11. Slow Down and Breathe